 Environmental Management and Pollution Control Measures

-Your Company is committed towards preservation of ecology and prevention of pollution in itsmanufacturing activity.
+Your Company is committed to preservation of ecology and prevention of pollution in itsmanufacturing activity.
 Company's Environmental Management System is certi ed to14001:2015 Standards.
-Some of the initiatives taken at plant level during the year 2017-18 are as under:
+Some of the initiatives taken at plant level during the year are asunder:

 The standard norms as prescribed by KSPCB in respect of air water quality isbeing monitored and adhered to in all the areas of work.
 The Company has complied withrequirement of Battery Management Hazardous Waste

-Your Company is certi ed with Environment Management System - ISO14001: 2004 Quality Management System - ISO 9001: 2008 and Occupational Health & Safety ManagementSystem OHSAS - 18001: 2007.
-All certi cations are valid up to08-11-2018.
+Your Company is certi ed with Environmental Management System - ISO 14001: 2015Quality Management System - ISO 9001: 2015 and Occupational Health & Safety ManagementSystem OHSAS - 18001: 2007.
+All Certifications are valid up to 12/03/2021.

 Implementation of Official Language Policy